marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 ## What I Like About WordPress

-There are a **plethora** of hosting providers, themes, & plugins.
+There are a **plethora**.
+Hold on.
+There is an **extravaganza** of hosting providers, themes, & plugins.
 Which is also WordPress' dark-side.
 For example, if I need a homepage hero *slider*, there are many out there to choose from.
 If I need an image *gallery* or a *modal popup*, they are almost always built into a premium theme.
 I don't need to go into any code to get these widgets up and running fast.

 A lot of available *widgets* and plugins are well designed and *sexy*.
 Many are free, *freemium*, or donation-based.